 - The communication to affected individuals is not required when

-- appropriate technical and organisational protection measures have been implemented and applied to the personal data affected by the data breach, in particular those that render the personal data unintelligible to any person who is not authorised to access it, such as encryption;
+- appropriate technical and organizational protection measures have been implemented and applied to the personal data affected by the data breach, in particular, those that render the personal data unintelligible to any person who is not authorized to access it, such as encryption;

-- subsequent measures which ensure that the high risk to the rights and freedoms of individuals is no longer likely to materialise; and
+- subsequent measures which ensure that the high risk to the rights and freedoms of individuals is no longer likely to materialize, and

 - it would involve disproportionate effort (e.g. there are millions of costumers to be notified).
 In such a case, there shall instead be a public communication or similar measure whereby the data subjects are informed in an equally effective manner.

-And for instance the Article 29 Working Party clarifies that a notification might not be necessary if it is breached the confidentiality of enrypted data, but the decryption key is preserved.
-However, if the back up of the affected data is takes too long an availability breach might have taken place.
-Furthermore, the adequacy of the level of encryption shall be continously assessed since it might be sufficient at the time of the collection of personal data, but might end up to be inadequate later on.
+And for instance, the Article 29 Working Party clarifies that a notification might not be necessary if it is breached the confidentiality of encrypted data, but the decryption key is preserved.
+However, if the back up of the affected data is taking too long an availability breach might have taken place.
+Furthermore, the adequacy of the level of encryption shall be continuously assessed since it might be sufficient at the time of the collection of personal data, but might end up to be inadequate later on.

-YOUR TO DO: depending on the business where you operate, put in place technical cyber security measures so that access from third parties to the systems(e.g. running periodic penetration tests) as well as potential misbehaviours from employees(e.g. blocking USB doors, access to cloud platforms or personal email accounts) are restricted or blocked and in case of loss of devices (e.g. a personal computer) or illegal access to data, the potential harm is limited because data is for instance encrypted or can be remotely encrypted.
+YOUR DATA BREACH BEST PRACTICES: depending on the business where you operate, put in place technical cybersecurity measures so that access from third parties to the systems(e.g. running periodic penetration tests), as well as potential misbehaviors from employees(e.g. blocking USB doors, access to cloud platforms or personal email accounts), are restricted or blocked and in case of loss of devices (e.g. a personal computer) or illegal access to data, the potential harm is limited because data is for instance encrypted or can be remotely encrypted.